Dataset Distillation as Pushforward Optimal Quantization: Background

-In other words, minimizing the quadratic distortion is equivalent to finding a Wasserstein-2 optimal approximation with a $K$-finitely supported (probability) measure. \begin{remark} The case where the approximating measure is a uniform Dirac mixture is called the \emph{Wasserstein barycenter} problem \citep{cuturi2014fast}.
-The Wasserstein error of the Wasserstein barycenter is higher than that of the optimal quantization, but it admits an easily computable dual representation. \end{remark}
+In other words, finding points that minimize the quadratic distortion is equivalent to finding a $K$-finitely supported (probability) measure, minimizing the Wasserstein-2 distance to the underlying measure. \begin{remark} The case where the approximating measure is a uniform Dirac mixture is called the \emph{Wasserstein barycenter} problem \citep{cuturi2014fast}.
+The Wasserstein barycenter has higher error than the optimal quantization, but it admits an easily computable dual representation. \end{remark}

-Optimal quantizers converge in Wasserstein distance at a rate $\Theta(K^{-1/d})$ to their respective distributions as the number of particles $K$ increases \citep{graf2000foundations}.
-Moreover, any limit point of the optimal quantizers is an optimal quantizer of the limiting distribution \citep{pollard1982quantization}.
-Moreover, it can be shown that if a sequence of distributions converges in Wasserstein distance $\mu_n \rightarrow \mu$, then so do the errors in quantization for a fixed quantization level \citep[Thm.
-4]{liu2020convergence}.

-The quantizer can also be shown to have nice approximation properties when taking expectations of functions.
+The quantizer can be shown to have nice approximation properties when taking expectations of functions.
 A prototypical example for DD would have $f$ be the gradient of a neural network with respect to some loss function.
 This implies that a data distribution $\mu$ and its quantization $\nu$ induce similar training dynamics. \begin{proposition} Let $f: \R^d \rightarrow \R$ be an $L$-Lipschitz function.
 For a probability measure $\mu \in \gP_2(\R^d)$ that assigns no mass to hyperplanes, and a quantization $\rvx = (x_1,..., x_k)$, let $\nu = \sum_{i=1}^K \mu(C_i) \delta(x_i)$ be the corresponding Wasserstein-optimal measure with support in $\rvx$, as in \Cref{prop:OQWassersteinEquiv}.
 The difference between the population risk $\mathbb{E}_\mu[f]$ and the weighted empirical risk $\mathbb{E}_\nu[f]$ is bounded as

 \end{proposition} \begin{proof} Deferred to \Cref{app:weightedAvgWass}. \end{proof}